-Use our free Praxis Core Math practice test to review the most important skills and concepts that you must know for this section of your certification exam.
-The Praxis Core Math test includes a total of 56 questions that must be answered within 85 minutes.
-An on-screen calculator will be available.
+Use our free Praxis Core Math practice test to review the most important skills and concepts that you must know for your certification exam.
+The Praxis 5733 Core Math test includes 56 questions that must be answered within 85 minutes.
 The test covers 4 major topics: Numbers & Quantities, Algebra & Functions, Geometry, Statistics & Probability.
 You may use a calculator.

 Solve for $x$: